davidvuong/docker-compose-bp/README.md

 There are a few requirements:

-1. Development feedback cycle must be fast
+1. Development feedback cycle must be fast (auto restart/compile on change/save)
-1. Applications must auto restart/compile when a chance occurs
-1. My MacBook cannot blow up when I run this project
-1. The project needs to demonstrate using multiple programming languages
+1. A variety of languages used for each service
-1. Data must be persisted to some database (also in a container)
+1. Data persistence layer (also as a container)
-1. Services must communicate between each other via HTTP or queue
+1. Communication between services via an in-memory queue

 ## Installation